Our Bursary Programme

 Scholarships are a financial contribution towards school fees awarded by Old Palace, Trinity School or Whitgift School based on exceptional talent either academically or in a specific subject area.
 Parents do not ‘apply’ for scholarships, these are decided by the school only.

 We welcome applications from families whose total annual income and assets fall below £85,000 per year.

 Bursaries are available from Year 6 and above at Whitgift and Trinity, and from Year 7 and above at Old Palace.

 Bursaries are not available to Old Palace Nursery, Old Palace Preparatory School or Whitgift School boarders.

 Demand for bursaries is high.
-Each year, we receive more than 600 applications from families applying to Old Palace, Trinity and Whitgift Schools.
-Approximately 10% of applicants will receive a bursary.
+Each year, we receive more than 900 applications from families applying to Old Palace, Trinity and Whitgift Schools.
+Approximately 1 in ten prospective parents will receive a bursary supported place offer.

-if successful in your initial bursary application, the bursary will last the duration that your child is at the school.
+If successful in your initial bursary application, the bursary will last for the duration that your child is at the Foundation school.
 However, you will be re-assessed each year and reviewed by John Whitgift Foundation to ensure you still qualify for a bursary.

-If parents divorce, providing the divorce is finalised before the child sits the entrance examination, the parental contribution will be assessed on the relevant income (including maintenance) of the parent who has custody of the child.
+If parents divorce, providing the divorce is finalised before the child sits the entrance examination, the parental contribution will be assessed on the relevant income (including maintenance) of the parent who has the main custody of the child.
 There will be some specific checks made to ensure that we have a clear understanding of the financial involvement of the other parent who does not have the main custody of the child, and of where this parent lives.